Lesbian and Gay in 1950’s Hollywood: “My Life With Stella Kane” by Linda Morganstein — A Review

 Haunting Uncertainty . . .

 Morganstein’s deliberate ambiguity in the old man’s rant is intriguing.
 The impact his words have on Stella is clear, however.
-She is suddenly more vulnerable than Nina, or readers for that matter, have seen.
-Morganstein uses the least articulate of all her characters to provide a very critical insight into Stella.
+She is suddenly more vulnerable than Nina. have seen.
+Morganstein uses the least articulate of her characters to provide a very critical insight into Stella.
 As with so many other situations in the book, readers are left with a haunting uncertainty.
 Gay and Lesbian

 Nina comes away from the scene loving the real Stella she has finally seen.
 She devotes herself to the star.
 That devotion carries through when Nina, as publicist, is called upon to promote Stella and male star, Hollister “Hollie” Carter, as the romantic couple of the season.
 The hype is to promote the movies the couple is making.
 When their public relationship culminates in a marriage, an extravaganza staged with stand-in extras playing family roles, the cover for both stars becomes more secure.
 Nina moves in with them.
 Hollie is cool with all of it because he now has cover for his boyfriends.